top of page

 See the page "BAPTISM INTO THE TRINITY".

 The Churches of God have in this end time largely adopted a Catholic method of interpreting prophecy known as Futurism.
-However, during and after the Reformation the opinion generally held by Protestants and true Christians was that prophecy provides an overview of history given in advance, an interpretation method known as Historicism.
-Therefore it was understood that the prophesied times given in Scripture are usually of long duration.
+However, from the time of the Reformation the opinion generally held by Protestants and true Christians was that prophecy provides an overview of history given in advance, an interpretation method known as Historicism.
+Therefore they understood that the prophesied times in Scripture are usually of long duration.

 As in Catholicism, the Churches will deny that these images are worshipped.

-Some years ago, the PCG identified what it believed to be Herbert W Armstrong's "prayer rock" in Oregon and transported it to its Oklahoma headquarters.
-HWA mentioned this rock in his Autobiography.
-The PCG now teaches that this "prayer rock" has replaced "Jacob's pillar stone", the stone that used to be under the Coronation Chair in Britain, as being indicative of where God's throne is located today!
+As an example, some years ago the PCG identified what it believed to be Herbert Armstrong's "prayer rock" in Oregon and transported it to their Oklahoma headquarters.
+HWA mentions this rock in his Autobiography.
+The PCG now teaches that this relic has replaced "Jacob's pillar stone", the stone that used to be under the Coronation Chair in Britain, as being indicative of where God's throne is located today!

 When the Pope appears at St Peter's Square, or anywhere for that matter, the crowds clap for him.
-During Herbert Armstrong's reign and that of subsequent Church leaders, we have also begun witnessing this strange phenomenon in Church services when the leader appears.
+Since Herbert Armstrong's reign we have also begun witnessing this strange phenomenon in Church services when the leader appears.
 Many of us find this disconcerting to say the least, and are hesitant to join in.
 Is the Church of God a theatre or a circus?
 Should leaders in God's Church be idolised like pop stars or movie stars or, amazingly, even like the Pope?

 bottom of page